Azure/azure-sdk/docs/policies/reviewprocess.md

 ### 2. API Review
 During API reviews, we look at sample code and detailed API listings.
 You can see an example of such listing [here](https://github.com/Azure/azure-sdk/blob/main/docs/dotnet/APIListingExample.md).

-If you have a prototype of your APIs, you can generate the API listing in the [ApiView](http://apiview.dev/) tool as mentioned [here](https://github.com/Azure/azure-sdk-tools/blob/main/src/dotnet/APIView/APIViewWeb/README.md#how-to-create-an-api-review-manually).
+If you have a pull request for your changes, then you can use the automatically generated API reviews from the pull request to discuss the APIs with the Architecture Board.
+If you do not have a pull request and have a prototype of your APIs, you can generate the API listing in the [ApiView](http://apiview.dev/) tool as mentioned [here](https://github.com/Azure/azure-sdk-tools/blob/main/src/dotnet/APIView/APIViewWeb/README.md#how-to-create-an-api-review-manually).

 For all other languages, send a request to the Architecture Board to discuss the best format on individual basis.